WWE News: Braun Strowman In Line For Big Things After ‘WrestleMania 33’

 For the second year in a row, the WWE entered WrestleMania season with big plans for Braun Strowman, only to cancel the plans in the home stretch.
-Despite de-pushing the big man two years in a row now, it seems the WWE still has big plans for Strowman.
-When talking on the Cheap Heat ESPN podcast, Triple H said that there are big plans for Braun after WrestleMania 33.
+Despite pulling back on the big man two years in a row now, it seems the WWE still has big plans for Strowman.
+When talking on ESPN’s Cheap Heat podcast, Triple H said that there are big plans for Braun after WrestleMania 33.

 Triple H did mention that he has been busy pushing his own projects, assumedly NXT and their upcoming TakeOver event in Orlando, and he hasn’t been completely in the loop when it comes to Vince McMahon and his plans for the WWE main roster.
 However, he is sure that there are big things coming for Braun Strowman.